-This may sound harsh, but you need to be honest about whether you’re modelling accountability to others.
-As CEO, you cast a long shadow, and your company will never out-perform its leadership team.
+This may sound harsh, but you must be honest about modelling accountability to others.
+As CEO, you cast a long shadow, and your company will never outperform its leadership team.
 In our experience, Executive teams are not often good at holding each other to account.

 You are who you are.
-But if you believe accountability’s essential, you need to put the systems, processes and people in place to make sure you get the results you’re seeking.
+But if you believe accountability is essential, you must put the systems, processes and people in place to ensure you get the results you seek.
 And you won’t fix the problem until you recognise that you may be part of it.

 2. Start with talent assessment

 Before you do anything, you need to work out if you have the right people.
 There’s no point solving a problem if the underlying foundations aren’t strong.